jivane/MCW-OSS-PaaS-and-DevOps/README.md

 ## Setup of Azure Subscription

 This workshop requires an Azure Subscription.
-See the following guide to initialize a trial Azure Subscription from an [Azure Pass](https://github.com/fxkim/MCW-OSS-PaaS-and-DevOps/blob/master/DevtoolsVMs/How%20to%20activate%20an%20Azure%20Pass%20Vouchers.pdf)
+See the following guide to initialize a trial Azure Subscription with an [Azure Pass](https://github.com/fxkim/MCW-OSS-PaaS-and-DevOps/blob/master/DevtoolsVMs/How%20to%20activate%20an%20Azure%20Pass%20Vouchers.pdf)

 ## Devtool Virtual Manchine